 After two hours or so, I had enough and just felt like exploring a bit more before heading back to the ferry station.
 So I went to one of the few motorbike drivers and asked him if he could take me to the highest point of the island.
 He said sure, 80 Baht one way.
 The ride as such up the hill was pretty crazy and a lot of fun, here is a video that I took during the drive:

 He brought me all the way to the top and eventually stopped at a temple.
 I walked through the forest and up to the stunning view point.

 On the picture you can see Tawaen Beach (left) and Tonglang Beach (right).

 Fantastic atmosphere and great views all around.

 I paid the motorbike driver another 50 Baht to take me to the ferry station where I enjoyed a big bottle of Leo right at the ferry terminal at some local joint for just 60 Baht.
 One hour later at 5pm I took the boat back to Pattaya and again great views: Tiny Koh Krok to the left and Pattaya and Jomtien in the background.

 I’m glad I eventually made the trip to Koh Larn and will definitely come back!

 Map of Koh Larn Highlights

-Note: Even though I didn’t spend the night on Koh Larn, there are a few hotels around and you can even find fine budget rooms for as little as 400 Baht!
+Note: Even though I haven’t spent the night on Koh Larn (yet), there are a few hotels around and you can even find fine budget rooms for as little as 400 Baht!